A book from every country — E

 Pick of the bunch:

-Alaa al Aswany and Maaza Mengiste have written absolute country- and era-defining classics, but Abu Bakr Khaal’s sensitive, soulful account of the great tragedy of our time is crucial reading and should be recognised as one of the great novels of our time.
+Maaza Mengiste has written an absolute country- and era-defining classic, but Abu Bakr Khaal’s sensitive, soulful account of the great tragedy of our time is crucial reading and should be recognised as one of the great novels of our time.

 I like it so much, I’m just going to go ahead and put the Amazon link here.
 Buy it now!